Chapter 3: The Margin of Error#

 Show Solution

-# distribution of INDIVIDUAL observations.
+# with the distribution of INDIVIDUAL observations.

 # (b) Correct interpretation: We are 95% confident that the true mean